wakeuplabs-io/cdp-escrow/README.md

 This project showcases key CDP features:

-- **📧 Embedded Wallets**: Seamless wallet creation using email/SMS authentication
+- **📧 Embedded Wallets**: Seamless wallet creation and recovery using email/SMS authentication
 - **Gas sponsorship**: Sponsor gas for users with coinbase smart wallets.
 - **Onramps**: Fund users wallets with usdc using the onramp feature.
-- **🔗 Smart Contract Integration**: Deployed on Base Sepolia with type-safe interactions
+- **🔗 Smart Contract Integration**: Deployed on Base Sepolia, interact using Coinbase wallets and it's user operations bundler.
-- **💰 Token Management**: ERC-20 token escrow and distribution

 ## 🏗️ Architecture Overview